somniumism/bwa/docs/README.en.md

 Q. What does **bwa** mean?

-A: **bwa** means 'look at' in Korean.
+A: **bwa** means *look* in Korean.
-Importing such as `bwa.discord` can be translated into `look at discord` in Korean.
+Importing `bwa.discord` can be translated into `look at your discord` in Korean.

-Q. What is the difference between Huggingface's **knockknock** and **bwa**?
+Q. How **bwa** differs from **knockknock** of Huggingface?

-A: I used `knockknock` a lot, and there were many inconveniences while using `knockknock`.
+A: I found many inconveniences while using `knockknock` as a notification tool.

-1. `knockknock` cannot send the custom message that the user wants.
-You have to send the message only in the format made by them.
+1. `knockknock` cannot send a custom message.
+You have to send the message only in the format pre-defined in the library.

 2. Because `knockknock` does not support environment variables, you must write all parameters when using the decorator.
-In other words, it's not pretty and it's not simple.
+In other words, the decorator should be much longer (not a simple way).

-3. `knockknock` only supports the decorator.
-You may want to be notified about the execution of the line rather than the execution of the function.
-However, it is not possible in `knockknock`, which only supports the decorator.
+3. You may want to be notified about the execution of the line rather than the execution of the function, but it is not possible with `knockknock`, which only supports the decorator.

 So I designed **bwa** to support all of the above functions and create a simply, pretty and user-friendly library.

-- **bwa** provides a parameter `custom_content` so that you can send the message you want.
+- **bwa** provides `custom_content` parameter so that you can send messages you want.

-- **bwa** supports you to use environment variables.
-So you can use it very simply and pretty, like `@deco_noti()`.
+- **bwa** supports using environment variables.
+You can get notified in a very simple and pretty way, like `@deco_noti()`.

-- **bwa** provides a method `send_noti()` so that you can be notified on any line without being restricted to the function.
+- **bwa** provides a method `send_noti()` so that you can be notified on any line without being bounded to the function.

-Most importantly, `knockknock` is 10 letters, but `bwa` is 3 letters.
-Short, simple and easy is best.
+Greatest: `knockknock` is 10 letters, but `bwa` is 3 letters.
+The shorter name gives you less key strokes.

 ## Reference & Copyright